-Where to Stay in Sydney: Best Areas & Hotels, 2017
+Where to Stay in Sydney: Best Areas & Hotels

-For first time visitors who want to see all the top sites, the area around the historic precinct in the CBD known as "The Rocks" makes a great base.
-Harbor views and heritage-listed buildings are the top draws here, and souvenir shops, art galleries, and courtyard cafes line the streets and cobbled lanes.
+For first-time visitors, the area around the historic precinct in the CBD (Central Business District) known as "The Rocks" makes a great base.
+Harbor views and heritage-listed buildings are the top draws here, and souvenir shops, art galleries, and courtyard cafés line the streets and cobbled lanes.

 Like the name suggests, the Pullman Quay Grand Sydney Harbour is in a fabulous harborside location overlooking the Royal Botanic Gardens and the harbor.
-Perfect for sightseeing groups, families, and extended stays, this great-value luxury option offers excellent service and roomy one- and two-bedroom apartments with full kitchens, laundry facilities, and balconies overlooking the harbor or gardens.
-When you're not seeing all the sights, you can relax at the indoor heated pool, spa, and sauna.
+Perfect for sightseeing groups, families, and extended stays, this great-value luxury option offers excellent service and roomy one- and two-bedroom apartments.
+Each comes with a full kitchen, laundry facilities, and balconies overlooking the harbor or gardens.
+When you're not touring the city, you can relax at the indoor heated pool, spa, and sauna.

 Near the Rocks, in an elegant Italianate sandstone building, the more affordable Radisson Blu Plaza Hotel Sydney is an easy stroll from the Sydney Opera House, Circular Quay, and the Royal Botanic Gardens.
 The rooms are clean and contemporary, and the hotel has an indoor pool and sauna.

-If you're wondering where to stay in Sydney's CBD on a budget, BEST WESTERN PLUS Hotel Stellar offers bright, comfortable rooms a short walk from Hyde Park in the city center and about a 30-minute walk to the Opera House and less than 20 minutes to Darling Harbour.
+If you're wondering where to stay in Sydney's CBD on a budget, BEST WESTERN PLUS Hotel Stellar offers bright, comfortable rooms a short stroll from Hyde Park.
+It's also about a 30-minute walk to the Opera House and less than 20 minutes to Darling Harbour.

-In a spectacular location on the harbor foreshore, with multimillion-dollar views of the harbor and Sydney Opera House, Park Hyatt Sydney is one of the top hotels in Australia.
+In a spectacular location on the harbor foreshore, with multimillion-dollar views of the harbor and Sydney Opera House, Park Hyatt Sydney is one of the best hotels in Sydney.
 The rooftop pool is a wonderful place to relax on a hot day, and the luxuriously appointed rooms come with floor-to-ceiling glass doors leading to private balconies where you can soak up all the views.

-For luxury digs near Darling Harbour with a down-to-earth price, The Darling delivers with five-star service, a convenient location, and stylish rooms and suites with marble bathrooms.
-You can also swim in the heated pool and enjoy pampering treatments at the spa.
+For luxury digs near Darling Harbour with a down-to-earth price, The Darling delivers, with five-star service, a convenient location, and stylish rooms and suites with marble bathrooms.
+Swim in the heated outdoor pool and enjoy pampering treatments at the spa.

 Right in the heart of the bustling CBD, near Hyde Park and Town Hall station, the Art Deco-style Primus Hotel Sydney welcomes guests in a sprawling lobby.
 It offers excellent value, with wonderful staff, a rooftop pool, spacious rooms, and comfortable beds.

-If you venture a little further afield, you'll find budget-friendly rates and a hipster vibe at the boutique 57 Hotel in Surry Hills.
-The rooms are compact but clean and modern, and Wi-Fi, bottled water, and an express breakfast are included in the rates.
+If you venture a little farther from the CBD, you'll find budget-friendly rates and a hipster vibe at the boutique 57 Hotel in Surry Hills.
+The rooms are compact but clean and modern.
+Wi-Fi, bottled water, and an express breakfast are included in the rates.
 Wondering what's nearby?
 A short stroll from the hotel, you'll find trendy restaurants and cafés; designer boutiques; and Central Station, a major transportation hub.

-With a spectacular harborside location and well-appointed one- and two-bedroom apartments with full kitchens, granite bathrooms, and laundry facilities, Quay West Suites Sydney is a top choice for families.
+The Sebel Quay West Suites Sydney is another top choice for families.
+With a spectacular harborside location, the hotel offers well-appointed one- and two-bedroom apartments with full kitchens, granite bathrooms, and laundry facilities.
 The hotel has a gym, and the Roman-style heated indoor pool, outdoor sundeck, and 24th-floor recreation deck with views of the Sydney Opera House are a hit with kids and adults alike.
 Ask for a harbor-view room.

 You can also shop for fashion, jewelry, accessories, and souvenirs at The Rocks Markets, held every Saturday and Sunday.
 See the Sightseeing section above for hotels handy to this popular tourist attraction.